raghebbenhamouda/CloudCertNotes/README.md

 - Containter orchestration service that helps run Docker containers on EC2 machines
 - Several services are based on ECS
+    - ECS Core: Amazon’s own container platform
-    - ECS Core: the basic ECS, running containers on EC2
+        - Launch Docker containers on EC2
+        - **You must provision & maintain the infrastructure (the EC2 instances)**
+        - AWS takes care of starting/stopping containers
+        - Has integrations with the Application Load Balancer
     - Fargate: ECS tasks on serverless computing resources
         - Only set the number of tasks to run and AWS manages the infrastructure
     - EKS: ECS with Kubernetes